-Now the City’s Aviation Department is asking residents to weigh in directly on the next step in the planning process for any potential upgrades at Kansas City International Airport.
-Feedback from residents will be gathered through a series of listening sessions hosted by business, neighborhood and community groups.
+In Spring 2017, the City’s Aviation Department asked residents to weigh in directly on the next step in the planning process for any potential upgrades at Kansas City International Airport.
+Feedback from residents was gathered through a series of listening sessions hosted by business, neighborhood and community groups.
+A recap of the findings were presented to the City Council on August 10, 2017.

 The links below provide an overview and additional information will be posted as it is available.